 - Go to the CampusID help page to active your CampusID, change or reset your password.
 You’ll need your CampusID to:

-- Login to library computers
+- Login to and print from library computers

 - Access electronic resources when you are off-campus

 - Reserve a study room using the Study Room Reservation system.

 - Your LibraryID is a 7 character code beginning with the letters E, S, or O, which can be found on the back of your Panther Card.
 You’ll need your LibraryID to request books from other libraries and to manage your Library Account.